My OpenLearn Profile

 Human resources consultancies have become invaluable to businesses looking for improvements and efficiencies in their operations.
-This unit explores the issues surrounding how you might go about selecting and using a consultant, examining the risks involved in the venture, fitting the consultant to the task, setting fees and evaluating work.
-If you are in business and looking to hire a consultant, are a consultant yourself or are studying business at masters level this unit will be useful to you.
+This free course, Choosing a human resources consultant, explores the issues surrounding how you might go about selecting and using a consultant, examining the risks involved in the venture, fitting the consultant to the task, setting fees and evaluating work.
+If you are in business and looking to hire a consultant, are a consultant yourself or are studying business at masters level, this course will be useful to you.

 - as client, identify, gather information on, and evaluate the suitability of competing consultants.